alexgrover/pinecoders.github.io/techniques/dsp/README.md

 <hr>

-**HANN WINDOW**
+#### Hann Window

 <p align="center">
 <img src="https://docs.scipy.org/doc/numpy/_images/numpy-hanning-1_00_00.png">
-<legend>Hann Window</legend>
 </p>

-The Hann window, also called Hanning window is similar to the blackman window but is wider.
+The Hann window, also called Hanning window is similar to the Blackman window but is wider.
 In Pinescript the function of an Hann window can be computed follows:

 ```
 hann(x) =>